FALL 2026

 Your Retreat Hosts

-19 other writers, 1 Author-in-Residence, 1 Developmental Editor, 1 Workshop Leader, and YOU.
+19 other writers, 1 Author-in-Residence, 1 Developmental Editor, 1 Workshop Leader, 1 Retreat Assistant, and YOU.

-Welcome to our first ever Quail Retreat, a peaceful and relaxing five days and four nights of writing, workshopping, yoga, and community!
-You’ll take part in daily conversations about the craft of writing with New York Times bestselling author, Rachel Khong, and you’ll have the opportunity to workshop your pages aloud for feedback to a group lead by Rachel, editor Heather Lazare, or workshop leader Dauphiene Parks.
+Welcome to our second annual Quail Retreat, a peaceful and relaxing five days and four nights of writing, workshopping, yoga, and community!
+You’ll take part in daily conversations about the craft of writing with New York Times bestselling author, Rebecca Makkai, and you’ll have the opportunity to workshop your pages aloud for feedback to a group led by Rebecca and editor Heather Lazare.

 If you like, you have the opportunity to book an intuitive and relaxing massage with our on-site massage therapist who practices Esalen® massage.

-The Quail Retreat is a new endeavor, gifting you uninterrupted writing time, spiritual connection, and the gift of community.
+The Quail Retreat offers you uninterrupted writing time, feedback, craft insights, and the gift of community.
 If you’re a fiction writer who wants to write, read, and support others, please apply!
 We’d love to hear from you!

 What’s included in the Retreat?